rrcobb/crafting-interpreters/README.md

 Todo: ch.
 8 challenges

 Challenges:
 1 evaluate expressions in the REPL

+Add a check for the whole program, and switch to calling the evaluate expression path if the program is a single expression

+questions:
+- should this logic go in the parser or the interpreter?
+- should it be a global setting on the parser?
+- should it allow all kinds 'statements without ;', or just expression statements?

+Possible: if the parser sees just one expression statement, and it's at the end of parsing an expression statement, then it can recover from the error and the expression into an expression statement, then pass it to the interpreter.

 2 remove initialization to nil, and make runtime access of undefined an error 3 deal with strange scope program in conflicting_scope.lox

 > What does the following program do?
 >